Prasad4455/ConNex-IQEngine/README.md

 [Dec'23] [DSPy Assertions: Computational Constraints for Self-Refining Language Model Pipelines](https://arxiv.org/abs/2312.13382)
 [Dec'22] [Demonstrate-Search-Predict: Composing Retrieval & Language Models for Knowledge-Intensive NLP](https://arxiv.org/abs/2212.14024.pdf)

-To stay up to date or learn more, follow [@DSPyOSS](https://twitter.com/DSPyOSS) on Twitter or the DSPy page on LinkedIn.

-The **DSPy** logo is designed by **Chuyi Zhang**.

-If you use DSPy or DSP in a research paper, please cite our work as follows:

 ```
 @inproceedings{khattab2024dspy,